ADVISORY ON COVID-19

 Goodman Arts Centre (GAC), an Arts House Limited venue, appreciates your support and places utmost importance in the wellbeing and safety of our patrons, artists, and staff.

-- Performances and events with audiences (“live performances”) will not resume during Phase Two, as the risk of transmission increases where large groups of people gather in an enclosed space.
-All indoor and outdoor performance venues at GAC will remain closed to such activities.
+Performances and events with audiences (“live performances”) will not resume during Phase Two, as the risk of transmission increases where large groups of people gather in an enclosed space.
+All TAH indoor and outdoor performance venues (theatres, concert halls and black boxes) will remain closed to such activities.

 - Café Melba has resumed operations on 19 June, with safe-distancing, contact tracing and precautionary measures in-place.